Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 name Event field

-d) Then click Save again on the overall tag setup page.
+d) Then click Save again on the overall tag configuration page.

 save the overall tag setup

-You will then be able to see results in the events being populated in Google Analytics:
+You are then able to see results in the events being populated in GA.

 example google results